 Live Stream is a place where you can broadcast videos live for others to see, or in their words, “a place to broadcast live events, a place to watch live events.”
 Not only does it let you broadcast live, it monitors your audience engagement using an analytics platform.
 Originally, Live Stream was tailored and used for public figures and events, but now with Facebook launching Live Stream for all users (desktop and mobile), it is helping businesses grow and people’s voices be heard.

 How can you or your business or school benefit from this, you might ask?
 Although forums are great, people want answers to their questions in real time.
 A big way to benefit from Live Stream is to host live forums.
 Since Live Stream shows you how many people are watching, as well as, allowing people to live comment, you can answer questions immediately.

-Facebook saves and posts your videos after you finish broadcasting which means anyone who missed out has the opportunity to re-watch broadcast.
+Facebook saves and posts your videos after you finish broadcasting which means anyone who missed out has the opportunity to re-watch a broadcast.
 Another great idea is to host classes/seminars educating people about your business or products.
 Moreover, Live Stream has great implications for the education industry in that it will allow teachers to reach students across the globe, in real time.
-This easy to use platform has huge implications for the online education industry!
+This easy-to-use platform has huge implications for the online education industry!

 Live stream is very easy to use.
 Here are some great tips on how to make the experience as seamless as possible:

 - Make sure to have good connection: wherever you are, whether you are using your laptop in your home office or strolling down a beach with your iPhone, make sure that you have good connection.
 People will get frustrated if you are constantly freezing or losing connection which can result in a loss of viewers.